 It makes sense in so many aspects of life.
 When you have/do/be less of one thing, most of the time, the opposite can become more too!
 So when you worry less, you can smile more.
 When you procrastinate less, you work more.
 And when you eat less processed junk food – you eat more whole foods.

-Having less things or responsibilities often means having more time, what you do own requires less maintenance and brings some peace of mind.
-We actually don’t need much in order to be happy – and honestly, it can make you feel free if you only own a handful of necessities.
-Material stuff does not equate true wealth and often times, experiences are a lot more valuable too.
+Having fewer things or responsibilities often means having more time, what you do own requires less maintenance and brings some peace of mind.
+We don’t need much to be happy—and honestly, it can make you feel free if you only own a handful of necessities.
+Material stuff does not equate true wealth and often, experiences are a lot more valuable too.

 Personally, we don’t own many things anymore.
 When we moved in together, we drastically cut down on stuff we wanted to take along on our journey and life together.
-We gave so many clothes, books and even furniture away – this actually made the path for our lives a lot clearer and less messy.
+We gave so many clothes, books and even furniture away—this made the path for our lives a lot clearer and less messy.
 We value what we own very much and we also love to have a nice amount of space in our apartment where we can move around.
-Plus, cleaning a room has become a 5 minute effort now!
+Plus, cleaning a room has become a 5-minute effort now!

 We also think before we purchase.
 It’s important to give your money to companies who create quality products that weren’t made by slaves or unethical materials.
 The way to afford them is by buying very fewer things.
 Especially with the situation here in Germany, all of the refugees coming in, we see that other people could need what we have plenty of, so it feels right to give away what we don’t really need.

 What is your vision for Nutriciously?

 We want to continue publishing articles on healthy plant-based eating, debunking common myths, giving hands-on advice and coming up with our own recipes.
 Getting more into food photography is a huge goal since we can actually show people all of these different delicious meal options.
 And we want this to be as simple as possible – nutrition is a complicated and controversial topic for most people, so the best we can do is save them some time, effort and frustration.